 |When a subscription has to be canceled||Cancel immediately: Cancels the subscription immediately.

-Cancel at end of term: Waits till the end of the term and then cancels (changes the subscription status to non-renewing).
+Cancel at end of term: Waits until the next renewal date and then cancels (changes the subscription status to non-renewing).

 Cancel on a specific date: Waits till the scheduled date and then cancels.
 You can set the precise date and time of cancellation.